envoyproxy/katacoda-scenarios/api-based-dynamic-endpoint-discovery-service-configuration/step5.md

-Now we're ready to add an upstream service configuration to the SDS server.
+Now we're ready to add an upstream service configuration to the EDS server.

 ## Create Endpoint
 Since we defined the service as myservice in the envoy_config.yaml, we can need to register an endpoint against it: